 The evidence also shows that acting early — as soon as possible after diagnosis — yields the best results, but it is never too late to start making positive changes.

 The Overcoming MS Program is a scientific set of guidelines, incorporating a number of lifestyle factors that have been shown to positively benefit people with MS, improving quality of life and symptoms.

 Where to start

 This section will explain more about the changes you can make to your lifestyle to better manage your MS symptoms and its progression.

 Often it's easier to feel inspired and motivated to make lifestyle changes when you read about how other people with MS overcame similar challenges.
-Every person following the OMS Recovery Program carries with them their own story of hope.
+Every person following the OMS Program carries with them their own story of hope.
 Their experiences can be comforting and provide real insight into how you can lead your best life.

-In his international bestseller, Professor George Jelinek takes you through the scientific evidence behind each of the 7 Steps of his lifestyle-based approach and why it can make a big difference in slowing your MS progression.
+In his international bestseller, Professor George Jelinek takes you through the scientific evidence behind each of the areas of the lifestyle-based approach and why it can make a big difference in slowing your MS progression.
 Professor Jelinek is also a person with MS, whose mother lived and died with MS, so this added personal experience — referred to throughout the book — adds a deeper level of understanding.

 Join an OMS Circle — local and online groups of like-minded people following the OMS Program

 Sometimes you just want to talk to someone who is going through the same thing.
 Our OMS Circles offer a great place to place to connect with other OMSers online or living near to you.
 You will find emotional and practical support from others who understand what living with MS is like.
 You will also find encouragement and reinforcement that you are doing the right thing — making positive lifestyle changes is easier if you do it together.